tank-trax/vital/README.md

 This build represents an unofficial fork of the recently open sourced Waveform Synthesizer Vital, which includes modifications to the `jucer` and `make` files as well as other parts of the source to successfully build Vitalium as

- - a) a Standalone app with JACK support
+ - a Standalone app with JACK support
- - b) a VST3 plugin
+ - a VST3 plugin
- - c) LV2 plugin
+ - LV2 plugin

 for Linux/GNU.

 The changes that are integrated into this build include crucial fixes that were implemented by

- - a) falkTX (removing of all the Log In, Authorization,Downloading of Content and Text-to-Wavform features both in the GUI and in the back end)
+ - falkTX (removing of all the Log In, Authorization,Downloading of Content and Text-to-Wavform features both in the GUI and in the back end)
- - b) taylordotfish (LV2 fixes to enable the GUI to display)
+ - taylordotfish (LV2 fixes to enable the GUI to display)

 Successfully tested and built on Debian Buster.